Logo

 Hard link makes /original/file and /new/link the same file - edit one and the other will change.
 The file will not be gone until both /original/file and /new/link are deleted.

-Soft or symbolic links are just like hard links.
-It allows to associate multiple filenames with a single file.
+Soft or symbolic links are just like shortcuts in windows.
+Unlike hardlinks, it allows to associate multiple filenames with a single file.
 However, symbolic links allows:

 You can only do this with files.
 For folders, you must make a "soft" link.
 These links behave differently when the source of the link is moved or removed.